isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-06-08-improving-your-social-media-game.md

 Learn how to create an effective influencer marketing campaign in 3 steps.
 Find out more about producing YouTube videos and also understand the digital landscape.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=DFE4845D-09F3-4BC1-9D07-BF3188013B3A">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/DFE4845D-09F3-4BC1-9D07-BF3188013B3A">online</a>&#128187;.<br/>

-<h5>Influencer: Building Your Personal Brand In the Age of Social Media</h5>
+<h5>Influencer: Building Your Personal Brand in the Age of Social Media</h5>
 <i>Brittany Hennessy</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=A36FDA55-90DE-4278-8302-3EA3EF285219"><img src="/images/Pl-11-Influencer-building-your-personal-brand.jpg" style="width:300px; text-align:left;"></a><br/>
 Citadel Press, 2018.<br/>